-This is a powerful step because it does three things at once:
+This is a powerful way to get rid of bloat because it does three things at once:

-- Water will get the food in your intestine moving again.
+- Water gets the food in your intestine moving again.

-- It sends the signal to your body that it can start to release fluid from your extremities.
+- It tells your body that it can start to release excess fluid from your tissues.